philcifone/ansible/README.md

 ### lxc-start.yml

 This is a baseline playbook for a Debian LXC container.
-Creates an LXC container with the name "test", a vmid of 300, 1 CPU core, 512MB of both memory and swap, and an 8gb mount point on magellan (ZFS array).
+It creates an LXC container with the name and number "test" and 300, 1 CPU core, 512MB of both memory and swap, and an 8gb mount point on an external array (in my case a ZFS array named magellan).

 ### Container templates